tim-simm/Coding-IxD/README.md

 Now you can execute the questionnaire and everything necessary will be saved in the database

 ## Usage
+To run our Project, you need to set up the web application and the stepper motors.
+Then you have to follow the Steps:

 * Step on the scales
 * Answer the questionnaire
 * Observe your Eigenform
 * Read your takeaway
 * Step off the scales

 ## Acknowledgments
 *Our team consists of four computer science students and one product design student.*